encryptio/slime/PROXY_API.md

 Get data for a key.
 GET may be optionally conditional on the If-None-Match header.

+If passed a request header `X-Slime-Noverify: true`, slime will skip some validation steps on the response, which may improve performance but may also return invalid data.

 Expected responses:

 - 200 OK: Data was found for this key.
 Contains ETag and X-Content-SHA256